-At the end of each registration period we will send you a renewal notice reminding you to pay the annual fee on all your listed premises.
+At the end of each registration period we’ll send you a renewal notice inviting you to renew your registration and pay the annual fee on all your listed premises.
 If you do not need your registration to continue then you should tell us.

 If you do not pay the correct renewal fee then we may cancel your registration.
 We will remove your business from its anti-money laundering register.

 Guidance for art market participants includes how to agree to the conditions under the money laundering regulations and other related legislation.